cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

   MPI library is loaded but an Intel compiler is loaded.

-The modulefiles for the compilers are basically standard; unlike the ``Flavours`` strategy there is nothing special needed in these.
+The modulefiles for the compilers are basically standard; unlike the :ref:`Flavours_strategy` there is nothing special needed in these.
 Likewise for the dummy ``simd`` and ``intelmpi`` modules (the latter is only this basic because we assume intelmpi is only available if an Intel compiler is loaded.
 If one allowed for intelmpi with other compilers, it would